kaapyth0n/focus_todo_pomodoro_bot/README.md

         - Go back to "APIs & Services" -> "Credentials".
         - Click on the name of your OAuth 2.0 Client ID.
         - Under "Authorized redirect URIs", click "ADD URI".
-        - Add `urn:ietf:wg:oauth:2.0:oob`.
-This is the recommended redirect URI for the copy/paste authentication flow used by the bot.
+        - Add `YOUR_DOMAIN_URL/oauth2callback` (e.g., `https://your-domain-or-ngrok-url.com/oauth2callback`).
+This is the URL that Google will redirect to after user authorization.
-        - (Optional: If you decide to implement a web server callback later instead of `oob`, you would add `YOUR_DOMAIN_URL/oauth2callback` here and update `GOOGLE_REDIRECT_URI` in `config.py`).
         - Save the changes.
+    - **Note about the OAuth flow:**
+        - When a user runs the `/connect_google` command, they'll be directed to a Google authorization page
+        - After authorizing the app, Google will redirect them to your server's `/oauth2callback` endpoint
+        - The page will display the authorization code for the user to copy
+        - The user must paste this code back into the Telegram chat to complete the connection

 4. Create a `.env` file from the example:
     ```bash